harveytoro/TIL/c#/definitions.md

 Runtime execution environment, that can support many language.
 Handles the memory management, assembly loading, exception handling, security and thread synchronisation.
 It does the JIT (Just-In-Time) compilation.

+##### CLI : Common Language Infrastructure
+Open specification that describes executable runtime environments.
+The CLR is Microsofts implementation of the CLI.